 When planning a study, researchers often have questions for patients, potential patients or members of the public.
+These can include:

-For example, they might want to understand what’s important to patients, so they know what successful treatment looks like.
+- Wanting to understand what is important to patients, so they know what successful treatment looks like.

 Who can get involved?

-Researchers might try to involve people who:
+At times researchers might want to involve particular people who:

 - have an illness or condition